noiz23/programer2/OCPStudyGuide/README.md

     Just as an abstract superclass requires concrete subclasses to have an implementation, abstract enum methods require each enum type to implement the method.
     The Java compiler allows methods to be overridden in subclasses if certain rules are followed: a method must have the same signature, be at least as accessible as the parent method, must not declare any new or broader exceptions, and must use covariant return types.
     Methods are overloaded if they have the same method name but a different argument list.
     The relevant rule is that two objects that return true for equals() objects must return the same hash code.
     The ordinal() method of an enum returns its corresponding int value.
-Like arrays, enums are zero based.
+Like arrays,enums are zero based.
 Remember that the index of an enum may change when you recompile the code and should not be used for comparison.
     Inner classes are not allowed to contain static methods or static variables.
     Only nested static classes are permitted to contain statics.
     ==      --> referencias
     equals  --> contenido